abrahao/Desafio_SS/api/README.md

-Here's a basic template for your README.md that explains your API and how to execute it.
-You can customize it further based on your project's specifics.

-markdown
-Copiar código

 # API Project

 This project is a RESTful API built with PHP, utilizing JWT (JSON Web Tokens) for authentication.
 It allows users to register, log in, and access protected resources.